marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Option 1) Filter Classifications by Season-ID (Default)

 The following script extracts all classifications of a given season, including all workflows and workflow versions.
 Note that later scripts (i.e. aggregation scripts) may not work if there are multiple workflows.
-This requires that the 'season' information was added to the subject's metadata.
+This option requires that the 'season' information was added to the subject's metadata (is default).
 Inspect the number of classifications that were filtered by 'filter_by_season' for plausibility.

 ```
 python3 -m zooniverse_exports.extract_annotations \